-If you have any legacy objects/libraries that cannot be rebuilt, either because you do not have the source code, or because the old objects must not be rebuilt (for example, for qualification/certification reasons), then you must inspect the legacy objects to check whether they preserve eight-byte alignment or not.
+You might have legacy objects and libraries that cannot be rebuilt, either because you do not have the source code, or because the old objects must not be rebuilt (for example, for qualification or certification reasons).
+Therefore, you must inspect the legacy objects to check whether they preserve eight-byte alignment or not.

 Use fromelf -c to disassemble the object code.
-C/C++ code compiled with ADS 1.1 or later normally preserves eight-byte alignment, but assembled code does not.
+C/C++ code that is compiled with ADS 1.1 or later normally preserves eight-byte alignment, but assembled code does not

-If your objects do indeed preserve eight-byte alignment, then the linker error L6238E can be suppressed with the use of --diag\suppress 6238 on the linker command line.
+If your objects do preserve eight-byte alignment, then you can suppress the linker error L6238E with the use of --diag\suppress 6238 on the linker command line.

-By using this, you are effectively guaranteeing that these objects are PRES8.
+By using the --diag\suppress option, you are effectively guaranteeing that these objects preserve eight-byte alignment.

-The linker warning L6306W is suppressible with --diag suppress 6306.
+The linker warning L6306W is suppressible with --diag\suppress 6306.

-See the following FAQ:
+See also: